 The new reality of ecommerce

-Amazon has stayed ahead of the curve, growing its e-commerce platform almost exponentially – today, two of every five dollars spent online in the U.S. is spent on Amazon.
+Amazon has stayed ahead of the curve, growing its e-commerce platform almost exponentiallytoday, consumers spend $2 of every $5 spent online in the U.S. on Amazon.
 The Amazon experience has raised consumer expectations about convenience, speed, reliability, and responsiveness.
-I want something today, order it on my phone, and have it tomorrow (or maybe today), with very few exceptions.
-And delivery is ‘free’ with an Amazon Prime membership.
-How do you compete with that?
+I want something today, order it on my phone, and have it tomorrow (or maybe today), with few exceptions.
+Delivery is free with an Amazon Prime membership.
+How do you compete?

 And whether you like it or not, you are competing with Amazon.
-The convenience and reliability of the Amazon Prime Delivery is the benchmark all retailers are measured against.
+Consumers measure all online retailers against the convenience and reliability benchmark Amazon Prime delivery sets.
 So what exactly does that mean?

 Consumer expectations by the numbers

 To start with, your customers want it fast.
 Gone are 4-5 days or longer delivery days.
-One in four customers won’t consider buying an item if it isn’t shipping in 2 days or less.
+One in four customers will only consider buying an item if it is shipping in 2 days or less.
 Over 60% of consumers prioritize brands offering next-day delivery.
 And there is a growing preference for same-day delivery.
-They also want it free – over half of consumers will abandon a cart if presented with an extra shipping cost.
-But there is a caveat – two-thirds are willing to pay a small premium to get their package early.
+They also want it free—over half of consumers will abandon a cart if presented with an extra shipping cost.
+But there is a caveat—two-thirds are willing to pay a small premium to get their package early.

 Perhaps more than anything else, consumers value convenience.
 Three in four list convenience as their top priority, while 95% of shoppers list convenient delivery options as a significant factor in purchasing decisions.

 Consumers need a good reason to be loyal, and they’re shopping for more brands today than in the past.
-Delivery is a crucial part of their brand loyalty, and 84% will walk away from your brand after a bad delivery experience.
+Delivery is crucial to their brand loyalty, and 84% will walk away from your brand after a bad delivery experience.
 Three in five consumers are likely to remain loyal to retailers who are open and honest about delivery costs and timing.

 A new playbook for last-mile delivery

-It seems almost inevitable then that as e-commerce growth accelerates and consumer expectations grow, you’ll be competing for any advantage in the last-mile delivery experience.
+It seems almost inevitable that as e-commerce growth accelerates and consumer expectations grow, you’ll compete for any advantage in the last-mile delivery experience.
 Long viewed as a back-end commodity, logistics will transition from cost center to opportunity, becoming a new source of competitiveness and a catalyst for brand growth.
-This will be especially true in densely packed urban markets, where most of your potential customers and key influencers reside.
+This will be especially true in densely packed urban markets, where most of your potential customers and key stakeholders reside.

 Last-mile delivery done right becomes an enhancer for your brand.
 What does ‘done right’ entail?

 The reality is that there is often a disconnect between consumer expectations and the capabilities and services offered by last-mile delivery carriers.
-To thrive in the current disruption, your brand must exceed those consumer expectations.
+Your brand must exceed consumer expectations to thrive in the current disruption.
 The ‘Amazon experience’ is table stakes for last-mile delivery.

 Your brand needs a last-mile provider with the capabilities to match that experience in terms of on-time delivery, reliability, and visibility and then go a step beyond Amazon.
 The box has your name on it, and the goal of your last-mile carrier should be to make you look like an expert in logistics.
-That’s the true North Star for last-mile delivery, and when you achieve it, everything changes.
+That’s the true North Star for last-mile delivery; everything changes when you achieve it.